-- 1. Be respectful of other students, technicians, instructors, and guests. - 2.
-You must participate in discussions in order to receive full credit. - 3.
-Respect and care for all equipment whether it's yours or the colleges. - 4.
-Be on time. - 5.
-Be courteous. - 6.
+- 1. Cell phones and related devices are prohibited in the classroom at all times.
+You have the option of keeping them turned off or leaving them at home. - 2.
+The internet in the classroom will be used for educational purposes only.
+Do not use the internet for Facebook, instant messaging, or any other similar websites during class time. - 3.
+Food and beverages are permitted in accordance with IVN classroom policy. - 4.
+Be respectful of other students, technicians, instructors, and guests. - 5.
+You must participate in discussions in order to receive full credit. - 6.
+Respect and care for all equipment whether it's yours or the colleges. - 7.
+Be on time. - 8.
+Be courteous. - 9.
 Be humble.